MBJ-2002/brain_tumor_classification/readme.md

  - Overall Much better than CNN
  - Model Size ~ 203MB
  - ResNet Model: [Download](https://drive.google.com/file/d/1d3RNUViKOgNtoirVpXupwx348e_c4bDP/view?usp=sharing)
+ - Move the downloaded model to models folder and then test

 ### How to use custom images to test:
  - First load model from models folder